Master of Science in

 About Mechanical Engineering at the Daytona Beach, FL Campus

-The Mechanical Engineering master's degree program at ERAU’s Daytona Beach Campus provides students with advanced study in engineering with a specialization in Mechanical Systems.
-Featuring specialized labs and facilities, the program prepares students to design and implement mechanical systems to fulfill the needs of a wide range of industries in the aerospace, aviation, automotive, energy, and biomedical arenas.
+The Mechanical Engineering master's degree program at Embry‑Riddle's Daytona Beach Campus provides students with advanced study in engineering.
+Featuring specialized labs and facilities, the program prepares students to design and implement mechanical systems to fulfill the needs of a wide range of industries in the aerospace, aviation, automotive, energy and biomedical arenas.
 Thesis and non-thesis options are available.

-A typical first year will include courses in Mechanical Systems, as well as mathematics and general electives.
+A typical first year will include core mechanical engineering courses, as well as mathematics and general electives.

-Housed in the Department of Mechanical Engineering of the College of Engineering, the M.S. in Mechanical Engineering program features three tracks, including:
+Housed in the Department of Mechanical Engineering of the College of Engineering, the M.S. in Mechanical Engineering program gives students the choice of a broad track or one of three focused tracks, including:

 Students will: